Easily Wax a Snowboard

 Overview on Waxing a Snowboard

 Snowboards need care to last a long time and to give you that quick ride down the slopes.
 Thankfully it's easy to wax your own snowboard and I am sharing all the details on how to do this yourself at home.
 Waxing your snowboard after every few days on the slopes will help to keep the bottom of your board in good condition and can also improve your ride down the mountain.

-Waxing your snowboard can be done quickly with the right tools and a little bit of knowledge.
-If you want to find out more about the different methods for waxing a snowboard (the hot wax method vs the crayon method), you should read my post HERE.
+With the right tools and a little bit of knowledge, this task is fairly easy too.
+If you want to find out more about the different methods for waxing a snowboard (the hot wax method vs the crayon method), you should read my post on different waxing methods.

 Note that I always recommend following all manufacturer instructions so ensure that you read all pamphlets and information about both the heat gun and the wax you use prior to using them.

 Gather wax, scraper and heat gun to prepare for the project.